codeitlikemiley/taxtalk/leptos-book/01-reactive-fundamentals.md

 ## Overview

-Leptos is built on a fine-grained reactive system that automatically tracks dependencies and updates the UI when data changes.
-This chapter covers the core reactive primitives: signals, effects, and memos.
+Leptos is built on fine-grained reactive programming, where the framework automatically tracks dependencies between reactive values and updates the UI when those values change.
+Understanding signals, effects, and memos is crucial for effective Leptos development.

-## Signals
+## Core Reactive Concepts

+### Signals: Reactive Values

-Signals are the fundamental reactive primitive in Leptos.
-They hold values that can change over time and automatically notify dependents when updated.
+Signals are the fundamental building blocks of reactivity in Leptos.
+They represent values that can change over time and automatically notify dependent computations when they update.

-### Creating Signals
+**Basic Signal Creation:**
 ```rust
 use leptos::*;